Honor Guard Company (Moldova): Parades

 In Moldova, there is one parade during which it is an active participant, the Chișinău Independence Day Parade on 27 August that takes place every 5 years.
 In 2010, a 76 (70 on parade with 6 in reserve) man contingent from the company took part in the Moscow Victory Day Parade on Red Square, arriving by train days prior and staying at lodging in Naro-Fominsk and Alabino.
 Although there were concerns over financial difficulties in transporting the contingent, parliament speaker Marian Lupu stated nonetheless that "It is a pride for Moldova that its soldiers marched on the Red Square".
 The year before, it took part in a parade on Prince Alexander of Battenberg Square in Sofia, Bulgaria, leading a military band during the Bulgarian Armed Forces Day parade.
 It also took part in the 2020 Moscow Victory Day Parade at the same venue in honor of the war's 75th anniversary.
 The company's participation in the 2020 parade drew criticism by politicians, with former Defence Minister Anatol Salaru saying that the parade could expose the company to COVID-19.
 A three-member color guard represented the country at the 2014 Bastille Day military parade in Paris.
 According to Vitalie Josan, the now commander of the company who was the flag bearer in while in France, the contingent from the New Zealand Defence Force assumed the uniform was not useful when worn in the field, to which he responded by revealing that it has more resistance than other field uniforms, having been tested in polygons.
 The unit for the first time represented the country in a parade in Romania in 2014.
 The parade, which was held on Great Union Day, was held through the Arcul de Triumf in central Bucharest.
 In 2018, the unit (led by Vasile Ojoga) represented Moldova at the Kyiv Independence Day Parade on Maidan Nezalezhnosti, which also saw 14 other contingents from NATO and Ukraine allied armed services.
 It returned to Kiev with a limited contingent in 2021 led by Captain Victor Shipilov.

 Changing of the Guard Ceremony

-The ceremony of the changing of the guards is performed by members of the company at the Eternity Memorial Complex in Chisinau.
+The ceremony of the changing of the guards is performed by members of the company at the Eternity Memorial Complex in Chișinău.
 It is performed by three soldiers and one officer wearing their service uniform.
 The ceremony is done hourly and is similar to the ceremony in Moscow.
 Guards stand at attention in all types of weather, as well as during ceremonies such as the laying of wreaths at the monument.